adrianschubek/k8s-thesis-scripts/1_capturing/attacks/readme.md

 # Scenario specific configuration (modify as required)...
 ```

+> `ATTACK_ID` is used to identify the attack in the dataset.
+They should be unique for each scenario.

+> `ATTACK` can be either 1 (for malicious) or 0 (for benign).
+If you want to run a benign scenario, set `ATTACK=0` and `ATTACK_ID` to something like `benignX` where X is the benign scenario number.

-## Automated attack execution and capture
+# Automated attack execution and capture

 > The following commands download the 10 existing scenarios.
 If you have modified or added new scenarios you must set a local folder path instead
 >```bash